 Well, what an offer, he hadn't even given me a birthday present in the previous ten years so how could I refuse?
 Came the great day, Rob decided it wasn't for him after all, so instead I took Keith Robson, one of my old scramble bike buddies (now known of course as Moto Cross) who lived at the bottom of my street in Benton.
 We made our own way down there on our bikes, very nervously entering the "Rec" and seeing a huge mass of people right around the track!
 I was ready to back off, being a famously shy kid, but the Father Figure had spotted me.
 "Get here!".
 I got there.
 "This is Jimmy and that's Gordon, and they've got you a bike".
 Sure enough, there it was - and I have to say it looked mighty impressive.
 An 18 inch metallic red touring frame with immaculate, original paintwork and 26 inch wheels shod with brand new Avon Skidway Gripster tyres, together with the standard, as I thought, cowhorns - though not huge things.
 I couldn't believe it.
 Looks like I was in!

 I straddled the bike very tentatively and paddled it around the field for a few minutes to get the feel of it, but before I knew it I was being hailed into the "pits" with the other riders.
 The top of the field was the pits.
 And yes, it was the pits!
-"Jimmy" turned out to be Jim Hewitson and little did anyone know but he was about to etch his place in Short Track history a few weeks later by attacking a Halifax rider with a brick, henceforth ensuring everyone knew him as "Jim the Brick".
+"Jimmy" turned out to be Jim Hewitson and little did anyone know but he was about to etch his place in Cycle Speedway history a few weeks later by attacking a Halifax rider with a brick, henceforth ensuring his place was enshrined in history as "Jim the Brick".
 Looking at the original match programme now, that would have been either Heat Four and the Halifax rider avoiding being turned into part of a house would be a Mr Kirkroyal, Boothtown Rapiers' Number 7 reserve, or else Heat Ten with their D Woodward excluded and Jimmy and I picking up a 3-3:

 I'm on a borrowed bike here, proper Canadian Bends!
 It must have been this race where Jimmy lost his cool - so I'd assume that this was the first staging of it and the lad at the back must have ploughed into him.